Cover of The Ascent of Money: A Financial History of the World

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Ascent of Money: A Financial History of the World:
+The most popular highlights from The Ascent of Money: A Financial History of the World, saved by readers on Screvi.

 The ascent of money has been essential to the ascent of man.